 Learn about Sturgeon County’s Municipal Development Plan (MDP) and how it serves as a roadmap for how our community evolves and transforms.

 Land Use Bylaw

-The Land Use Bylaw assigns a specific district to every property:
+The Land Use Bylaw assigns a specific district to every property, such as the following:

 Infrastructure Master Plan

-The Infrastructure Master Plan is a critical document focused on land-use.
-There are key linear infrastructure components including water, wastewater, stormwater, and transportation/road systems.
-The Master Plan will examine the effects of potential growth scenarios on each component of infrastructure and explore solutions to any deficiencies encountered.
+The Infrastructure Master Plan is a critical document focused on land use.
+The plan examines the effects of potential growth scenarios on each component of infrastructure – including water, wastewater, stormwater and transportation/road systems – and explores solutions to any possible deficiencies.

 Area Structure Plans

-Area Structure Plans (ASP) are documents approved by Council as bylaws.
-An Area Structure Plan provides a framework that describes:
+Area structure plans (ASP) are approved by Council as bylaws, and guide future development.
+An ASP provides a framework that describes:

 - the proposed land uses